 Exposing your child to nature can deliver countless mental and physical benefits.
 And using actual pictures of animals as nursery decor is one way to help make sure your little one grows up to love those beneficial outdoor adventures.

 Why start so early?
 Well, a lot of brain development—including preference based on familiarity—takes shape in just the first few months of life.
-(Consider an infant’s preference to their mom’s face and voice over those of a stranger).
+(Consider an infant’s preference for their mom’s face and voice over those of a stranger).

 To get started, comb through wildlife and landscape photography collections.
 If you have a favorite place to vacation, find images from there to use in your nursery theme.
 And don’t worry—the apple doesn’t fall too far from the tree.
 If you love the outdoors, there’s a very good chance your kid will too.
 So, bring your baby outdoors.
 Go hiking and surround them with nature.
 Who knows?
 You may be nurturing the world’s next great conservationist.